azl6/aws-lambda-step-functions/README.md

 3. Integrate Lambda with S3 Event Notifications ✔️
 4. Use Lambda Layers for a lib that is not automatically available.
 (And create a Lambda Layer section in this repo!) ✔️
 5. Use EventBridge cron to trigger Lambda ✔️
+6. Integrate Lambda with API Gateway and retrieve clients of a database based on the customerId field provided

 # Pro tips